-In the prewar years, nationalism took two forms: the desire to establish homelands independent of the major powers, and the desire for dominance and prestige.
+In the pre-World War I years, nationalism took two forms: the desire to establish homelands independent of the major powers, and the desire for dominance and prestige.

-Prior to the war, many ethnic groups were under the control of the large European powers.
-These groups included:
+Prior to the war, many ethnic groups were under the control of the great European powers.

-- All the nations in Africa as well as parts of the Middle East, Asia, and the Americas
+- All of Africa as well as parts of the Middle East, Asia, and the Americas

-Many of these were involved in militant and anarchist activities.
-Their end goal: the establishment of an independent nation ruled by their people.
-This goal led to many smaller conflicts in the years leading up to the Great War.
+Many of these groups were involved in militant and anarchist activities.
+Their goal was to establish independent nations ruled by their people.
+This goal caused many smaller conflicts in the years leading up to the Great War.

-At the same time as ethnic groups sought independence, the great powers were determined to strengthen their power.
+While ethnic groups were seeking independence, the great empires were determined to strengthen their power.

 The great powers of the day were: